Cover art

-Cover art is a type of artwork presented as an illustration or photograph on the outside of a published product such as a book (often on a dust jacket), magazine, newspaper (tabloid), comic book, video game (box art), music album (album art), CD, videotape, DVD, or podcast.

-The art has a primarily commercial function, for instance to promote the product it is displayed on, but can also have an aesthetic function, and may be artistically connected to the product, such as with art by the creator of the product.
+Cover art is a type of artwork presented as an illustration or photograph on the outside of a published product, such as a book (often on a dust jacket), magazine, newspaper (tabloid), comic book, video game (box art), music album (album art), CD, videotape, DVD, or podcast.
+Cover art can include various things such as logos, symbols, images, colors, or anything that represents what is being sold or advertised.
+The art has a commercial function (i.e., to promote the product it is displayed on), but can also have an aesthetic function, and may be artistically connected to the product (such as with art by, or commissioned by, the creator of the product).

 Album cover art

-Album cover art is artwork created for a music album.
-Notable album cover art includes Pink Floyd's The Dark Side of the Moon, King Crimson's In the Court of the Crimson King, the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band, Abbey Road and their self-titled "White Album" among others.
+Album cover art has a long history dating back to the late 19th century.
+This art is artwork created for a music album and is one of the most representative techniques to show the changes and trends found within the music, art, culture, and technological industries.
+As music became popularized, so did creating cover art.
+Throughout the years, cover art went through different stages and styles.

+In 1938, Columbia Records hired Alex Steinweiss as its first art director.
 Albums can have cover art created by the musician, as with Joni Mitchell's Clouds, or by an associated musician, such as Bob Dylan's artwork for the cover of Music from Big Pink, by the Band, Dylan's backup band's first album.

 Artists known for their album cover art include Alex Steinweiss, an early pioneer in album cover art, Roger Dean, and the Hipgnosis studio.
-Some album art may cause controversy because of nudity, offending churches, trademark or others.
+Some album art may cause controversy because of nudity (for example, John Lennon and Yoko Ono's Unfinished Music No. 1: Two Virgins), offending churches, trademark or others.
 There have been numerous books documenting album cover art, particularly rock and jazz album covers.
 Steinweiss was an art director and graphic designer who brought custom artwork to record album covers and invented the first packaging for long-playing records.